Sylvestre Amoussou

-Sylvestre Amoussou (born 1964) is a Beninese actor turned film director, best known for his 2006 film Africa Paradis, a satire on immigration.
+Sylvestre Amoussou (born 31 December 1964) is a Beninese film director, actor, producer, and screenwriter, best known for his 2006 film Africa Paradis, a satire on immigration.

-Life
+Early life

+Sylvestre Amoussou was born 31 December 1964 in Benin, later moving to France.

+Career

+Amoussou was a stage, film, and television actor in France.
+He had roles in Black Mic-Mac 2 (1988), Elisa (1995), Fantôme avec chauffeur, and Paris selon Moussa (2003).

-Amoussou was born 31 December 1964 in Benin.
-After living in France for twenty years, and experiencing the lack of interesting roles offered to black actors in France, he decided to make his own movies.
+After living in France for 20 years, and experiencing the lack of interesting roles offered to black actors, Amoussou decided to make his own films.
+He made several short films before making his first feature film, which was released in 2006.
 In Africa Paradis, the politics of immigration is turned on its head: the economic fortunes of Europe and Africa are reversed, and immigrants struggle to gain entrance to Africa from Europe.

-Amoussou's anti-colonial film The African Storm (2017) received an enthusiastic reception from audiences at the Panafrican Film and Television Festival of Ouagadougou and received the festival's Silver Stallion of Yennega prize.
+His 2017 anti-colonial film L'orage africain: un continent sous influence (The African Storm, 2017) received an enthusiastic reception from audiences at the Panafrican Film and Television Festival of Ouagadougou (FEPASCO) and received the festival's Silver Stallion of Yennenga award.